mosal2000/VBA-of-Wall-Street/README.md

 ## Background

-This project use VBA scripting to analyze real stock market data.
+This project uses VBA scripting to analyze real stock market data.

 ### Files

 - This [Test Data](Resources/alphabtical_testing.xlsx) is used in developing the scripts.

-- Stock Data is used to generate the final homework report.
+- Stock Data is used to generate the final report.

 ### Stock market analyst